EDITD/.github/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug Report
-about: Create a report to describe a bug in Mercury
+about: Create a report to describe a bug
 title: "[BUG] -"
 labels: bug
 assignees: ''